faelos/core-practice/README.md

-# Core practice technical test
+# Core Practice technical test

 ## Development choices
 The brief looked to indicate a preference for vanilla Javascript.
 The required functionality aligned well with the [Konva](https://konvajs.org/) canvas library.